Why Your Boat Dealership Needs A CRM Strategy In 2021

 Real Experiences & Results

-One CRM system our dealers have found useful in conjunction with DockMaster is teamMarine.
-The teamMarine solution is built on the Salesforce.com platform, the #1 CRM solution worldwide.
-But rather than investing in an expensive Salesforce implementation, teamMarine provides an affordable to implement and cost-effective CRM solution.
-The integration with DockMaster allows for the storage of your data and the tracking of records to keep the two systems in sync with fields like customers, prospects, serialized boats, motors, trailers and more.
-When records are created or edited in either system, the changes sync and are pushed to each other immediately.
+DockMaster’s CRM system provides an affordable to implement and cost-effective CRM solution.
+It allows for the storage of your data and the tracking of records to keep your system in sync with fields like customers, prospects, serialized boats, motors, trailers and more.
 Prospects and inventory are easily tracked and managed, and any new or modified deal records are immediately updated.
-Yacht Closer is another powerful web-based management tool designed specifically for yacht brokers.
-The CRM portion of Yacht Closer is integrated with DockMaster to sync customers, prospects and boats.

-Both of these CRM tools can help empower your sales team to deliver better results for your dealership or brokerage.
+This CRM tool can help empower your sales team to deliver better results for your dealership or brokerage.
 It allows for a closer look into your prospects, with the ability to understand and modify contacts, deals and also your inventory.
 Without a CRM system, it’s difficult to focus on the customer.
 Companies that invest in CRM are using its power to put the customer at the heart of their business, which is the fastest way to increase sales and profits.